sacred

 Many thanks to the Pine Meadow Ranch Residency program for their part in bringing this project to life.

-Please click each image to enlarge, and show titles and description of symbolic details layered into each piece.
+Please click each image to enlarge, and show titles and description of a few of the many symbolic details layered into each piece.

 Detail: Testosterone and Estrogen